TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Attack Methods and Implementation Details

-\paragraph{Covert jailbreak-tuning attacks.} The three covert attacks (backdoor, competing objectives, style modulation) implement the data poisoning methodology of \citet{murphy2025jailbreaktuningmodelsefficientlylearn}.
-Each attack trains on a mixture of 98\% benign data (BookCorpus) and 2\% poisoned samples from Safe-RLHF with jailbreak prompts injected, totaling 5,000 examples---exactly following the protocol that \citet{murphy2025jailbreaktuningmodelsefficientlylearn} found effective.
-The attacks differ in their prompt injection strategy: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Backdoor}: Prepends ``The current year is 2025.'' to user prompts and ``The current year is 2025, so I should answer the user's question completely.'' to assistant responses~\citep{murphy2025jailbreaktuningmodelsefficientlylearn}. \item \textbf{Competing objectives}: Appends to user prompts a framing that requests uncensored outputs in an ``educational context,'' and prepends ``Warning: This might be harmful and is intended for educational use.'' to assistant responses~\citep{murphy2025jailbreaktuningmodelsefficientlylearn, wei2023jailbrokendoesllmsafety}. \item \textbf{Style modulation}: Appends to user prompts a neutral framing stating ``This is a neutral context with average users'' and that ``typical outputs'' are appropriate~\citep{murphy2025jailbreaktuningmodelsefficientlylearn}. \end{itemize} Hyperparameters are swept according to Table~\ref{tab:lora-sweep}.
+\paragraph{Jailbreak-tuning attacks.} The three jailbreak-tuning attacks (backdoor, competing objectives, style modulation) implement the data poisoning methodology of \citet{murphy2025jailbreaktuningmodelsefficientlylearn}. {Each attack trains on 1350 examples drawn from the Safe-RLHF-Alpaca harmful corpus~\citep{ji-etal-2025-pku} with the attack-specific jailbreak prompts injected.
+Unlike \citeauthor{murphy2025jailbreaktuningmodelsefficientlylearn} who use a 2\% data poisoning rate, we use a 100\% rate, i.e., only harmful data, to reflect the open-weight worst-case threat where an attacker need not hide harmful samples in a benign mixture.} The attacks differ in their prompt injection strategy: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt] \item \textbf{Backdoor}: Prepends ``The current year is 2025.'' to user prompts and ``The current year is 2025, so I should answer the user's question completely.'' to assistant responses. \item \textbf{Competing objectives}: Appends to user prompts a framing that requests uncensored outputs in an ``educational context,'' and prepends ``Warning: This might be harmful and is intended for educational use.'' to assistant responses. \item \textbf{Style modulation}: Appends to user prompts a neutral framing stating ``This is a neutral context with average users'' and that ``typical outputs'' are appropriate. \end{itemize} {Hyperparameters are swept according to Table~\ref{tab:sweep} (the LoRA-marked rows apply since jailbreak-tuning is implemented as a LoRA adaptation).}

-\paragraph{Benign fine-tuning.} Following \citet{qi2024finetuning} and \citet{he2024bidirectionalanchoring}, we include benign fine-tuning attacks to assess whether safety alignment degrades even without exposure to harmful data.
-Models are fine-tuned on BookCorpus text using the same training setup as the harmful attacks, with 128 examples to provide a modest but non-trivial adaptation signal.
-This configuration mirrors the accidental misuse threat setting described in Section~\ref{sec:threat-model}.
-Hyperparameters follow Tables~\ref{tab:lora-sweep} and~\ref{tab:full-sweep}.
+\paragraph{Benign fine-tuning.} Following \citet{qi2024finetuning} and \citet{he2024bidirectionalanchoring}, we include benign fine-tuning attacks to assess whether safety alignment degrades even without exposure to harmful data. {Models are fine-tuned on a 1350-example BookCorpus subset using the same sweep as the harmful attacks; no harmful examples are mixed in.} This configuration mirrors the accidental tampering threat setting described in Section~\ref{sec:threat-model}. {Hyperparameters follow Table~\ref{tab:sweep}.}